 READINGS: Isaiah 56:1, 6-7 / Romans 11:13-15, 29-32/ Matthew 15:21-28

 20th Sunday in Ordinary Time

-Faith is what led the foreigners of old to join the Jews to worship the Living God and keep His commandments.
+Faith was what led the foreigners of old to join the Jews to worship the Living God and to keep His commandments.
 They believed that He is the Creator-God, the only Living God.
 Therefore, for the ailing daughter of the Canaanite woman (a foreigner) to experience healing or salvation, she who was making the request had to express faith in God.
 Hence, Jesus engaged the woman in a dialogue that gradually led her to express great faith in God.
-Once this was achieved, her daughter was healed: ‘O woman, great is your faith!
+Once this was achieved, her daughter was healed: “O woman, great is your faith!
 Let it be done for you as you desire.
-And her daughter was healed instantly’ (Matt.
+And her daughter was healed instantly” (Matt.
 15:28).
 Today’s gospel reading is, therefore, not about the restriction of Jesus’ ministry or mission to only Jews.
 On the contrary, it speaks of the fact that God’s salvation in Jesus is for all who have faith in Him.

 Furthermore, the first reading speaks of God hearing the prayers of both the faithful Jews and the believing foreigners in the Temple (His house of prayer).
 In the New Testament, Jesus is the new Temple (remember: He said that destroy the Temple and I will rebuild it in three days, while referring to His death and resurrection, John 2:19-21).
 It is, therefore, in and through Jesus (the new Temple) that the Father hears our prayers.